matplotlib/matplotlib/doc/api/colors_api.rst

 Normalization and Colormapping
 ------------------------------

-Some Artists can map an array of input data to RGBA values, (ex `~.axes.Axes.scatter` or `~.axes.Axes.imshow`).
-The machinery for this is implemented via the `~.cm.ScalarMappable` base class in `~.cm` and the `~.Normalize` and `~.Colormap` classes in this module.
+Some `~.artists.Artist` classes can map an array of input data to RGBA values, (ex `~.axes.Axes.scatter` or `~.axes.Axes.imshow`).
+The machinery for this is implemented via the `~.cm.ScalarMappable` base class in `~.cm` and the `~.Normalize` and `~.Colormap` classes in `~.colors` (this module).

-At the core, colormapping is going from a scalar value to a RGB(A) tuple (formally :math:`f(x) : ℝ^1 \rightarrow ℝ^3`), that is we are tracing some 1D path through the 3D RGB space.
-This mapping can be separated into two orthogonal parts:
+At the core, colormapping is going from a scalar value to a RGB tuple (formally :math:`f(x) : ℝ^1 \rightarrow ℝ^3`).
+To effectively communicate through the color we want pick a :ref:`colormap suited to the data <sphx_glr_tutorials_colors_colormaps.py>` but in general "good" colormaps smoothly and continuously change their RGB values as a function of the input data.
+By looking at the RGB values as we go through the full range of the user data (e.g. a colorbar) we can trace out the 1-dimensional path the colormap takes through 3-dimensional RGB space.
+This allows us to separate the mapping process into two orthogonal parts :

-1. the path through color space
+1. the parameterized path through color space
 2. the mapping between the users data to distance along the curve.

 The first step is expressed in Matplotlib via the `.Colormap` family